How to Enforce App Installation on Android Devices

-Description – Add a brief description for the policy.
+Description – Add a brief description of the policy.

-All the mandatory apps will be pushed to the device.
+All the required apps will be pushed to the device.
 A pop up for installing the apps will appear on devices where app installation is not silent.

 Also, the Downloads tab in the Hexnode UEM/Hexnode for Work app helps users keep track of the download status of the enterprise apps (APK files) pushed from the Hexnode portal.
 As the download progresses, the Downloads tab displays the distributed files in either of the following sub-sections: Active, Failed, and Completed.